Medication

 Importantly, this numbness did not mean I lost the ability to think clearly or function in daily life.
 I could still use my intellect at work and remain fully aware in situations that required attention, such as crossing busy roads.

-Numbness can also appear when starting SSRIs.
-If this numbness disappears after the first couple of weeks, then it is simply a temporary side effect.
-However, if the numbness continues beyond that period, it is not a side effect — it is the very mechanism by which the medication reduces anxiety.
+Numbness can appear when starting SSRIs.
+If this numbness disappears after the first couple of weeks, then it is simply a temporary side-effect.
+However, if the numbness continues beyond that period, it is not a side-effect — it is the very mechanism by which the medication reduces anxiety.
 For more detail, refer back to the Numbness Effect section.

 Other Medications

-If you are not prepared to take SSRIs due to their side-effects, there are two more medications that you can try
+If you are not prepared to take SSRIs or Clomipramine due to their side-effects, there are two more medications that you can try.

 Short-Term Sedative Medications